-Forty Baskets is the most divine little secret Sydney spot.
+Forty Baskets Beach is the most divine little secret Sydney spot.
 There’s a beach and a netted baths with walkway around part of it, excellent for leaping wildly into the water.

 Here’s the information you need to plan a family visit.

 Forty Baskets Beach

 Forty Baskets Beach is a small beach with netted baths which has no direct road access.
-Forty Baskets is a secluded beach with barbecue, picnic tables, grassy areas and a couple of swings too.
+Forty Baskets is a secluded beach with barbecues, picnic tables, grassy areas and a couple of swings too.

 There’s a bit of reserve for picnics with some shade from the tall Norfolk pines there.
 There’s a bubbler here for refilling water bottles.

-NB this beach’s name is not written using the numerals 40 Baskets, mind you it was named after fisherman had a magnificent haul in the 19th century.
+NB this beach’s name is not written using the numerals 40 Baskets, mind you it was named after fishermen had a magnificent haul in the 19th century.

 The netted baths covers half the beach and one side has a boardwalk along the top.

 Forty Baskets is a delightful quiet spot for paddling, swimming and sand play.
 Bring a snorkel and see what creatures are around, especially around the nets.